 A motherboard, also known as a mainboard or logic board, is the main printed circuit board.
 It is sometimes called “mobo” (a one-time nickname derived from MOdular DIgital BOard).

-The modern motherboards contain integrated circuits with microprocessors memory blocks, including ROM, RAM, and Flash Memory.
+Modern motherboards contain integrated circuits with microprocessors memory blocks, including ROM, RAM, and Flash Memory.
 Since they are all interconnected by buses on the motherboard, information can be transferred between different system components.

 The design of a motherboard impacts the performance of the whole system.
 Older systems were often built around certain brands of microchips like Intel or AMD – nowadays, most people opt for chipsets designed to work with multiple brands, but at some point, this was not the case.

 Related: What is a storage device?
-Explained

 The motherboard has a significant effect on system stability.
 It often contains an advanced GPU (Graphics Processing Unit), which controls the computer’s display output, as well as sound cards for audio control.